 FFTC Subsidiary Helps Victims of Recent Natural Disasters

-With the devastating string of natural disasters in fall 2017, it was not surprising that E4E Relief saw record numbers of applications and grants.
-But as one of the national leaders of employee disaster relief programs, the organization has risen to the challenge for more than a decade.
+With four hurricanes and a major wildfire hitting over just a few weeks in fall 2017 – an unprecedented string of natural disasters – it was not surprising that E4E Relief saw record numbers of applications and grants.
+But as the national leader of employee disaster relief programs, the organization had risen to the challenge for nearly two decades.

 When a disaster hits, many victims turn to nonprofits or federal and state aid.
 But for those whose companies offer it, E4E Relief – a subsidiary of FFTC – grants much-needed funds to repay evacuation expenses, fix homes and begin to repair lives.